 - In Hindu Mythology, the judgement is done by Yama, the god of Death, based on one's accumulated karma throughout their life.
 Those who have good karma spend some pleasant time in the afterlife and are reincarnated as a higher class or lifeform, while the opposite is true for those with bad karma, who are tortured in Naraka and reincarnated as lower classes or lifeforms.

-- In the Forgotten Realms campaign setting, Kelemvor, the god of the dead, judges the faithless based on how righteous they are and assigns them to live various locations in the City of the Dead in accordance with their deeds.
+- In the Forgotten Realms campaign setting, Kelemvor, the god of the dead, judges the false based on how righteous they are and assigns them to live various locations in the City of the Dead in accordance with their deeds.
+People who never had faith at all are turned into mortar for the city wall.
+People who had faith but not in one specific deity go to the corresponding Outer Plane based on Character Alignment.
+People who worshipped one god above all others are (generally) collected by the god's servants and taken to their patron's specific afterlife realm.

 - Zig-Zagged in Pathfinder's Golarion setting.
-Souls naturally progress to an afterlife appropriate to their Character Alignment and/or patron deity, so the Psychopomps only adjudicate complicated cases like major last-minute conversions or disputed soul-binding pacts.
-The ultimate authority is their mistress Pharasma, Lady of Graves, the Neutral goddess of death, but it's very rare for her to get involved.
+Souls naturally progress to an afterlife appropriate to their Character Alignment and/or Patron God, so the Psychopomps only adjudicate complicated cases like major last-minute conversions or disputed soul-binding pacts.
+The ultimate authority is the God of the Dead Pharasma, but it's very rare for her to get involved.

 - In Dante's Inferno, the video game adaptation of The Divine Comedy, Minos, the Judge of the dead, is depicted as the second boss.
 Dante is forced to fight him and split his face in half on his own breaking wheel to gain access to the second circle of Hell.